AGLDWG/TR/guidelines/URI-Guidelines-v2.md

 The Australian Government Linked Data Working Group (AGLDWG) advocates the use of Linked Data [[W3C-2018](#ref-W3C-2018)] as a particular set of technologies to be used for Internet-distributed, machine-readable data and, due to this, advocates the use of Linked Data URIs for identifiers for things.

 ### 2.1 Uniform Resource Locators (URIs)
 Linked Data uses Uniform Resource Identifiers (URI) which are part of a single, global, identification system used on the World Wide Web, similar to telephone numbers in a public switched telephone network.
 We are all familiar with URIs at work due to their use for addresses in browsers for web pages.
-URIs are a key technology to support Linked Data by offering a generic mechanism to identify *things*.
+URIs are a key technology supporting Linked Data offering a generic, universal and infinitely expandable mechanism to identify *things*.
 In order to publish data in a Linked Data fashion, government needs to represent the identifiers they use for things using URIs.

-Sir Tim Berners-Lee who created many aspects of the World Wide Web we now take for granted also defined principles for the use of URIs with Linked Data [[TBL-2009](#ref-TBL-2006)].
-This document builds on those principles which, summarised are:
+Sir Tim Berners-Lee, who created many aspects of the World Wide Web we now take for granted, defined principles for the use of URIs with Linked Data [[TBL-2009](#ref-TBL-2006)].
+This document builds on those principles which, summarised, are:

-##### 2.1.1 Use HTTP URIs
+#### 2.1.1.
+Use HTTP URIs
 Addressing two of the four principles, *'use URIs'* and *'use HTTP URIs', *governments and their agencies publishing Linked Data ***MUST*** provide HTTP URIs as identifiers for resources, in order to support reuse and data integration/linking on the Web in a Linked Data fashion.
-HTTP URIs enable URIs to be "looked-up" or "dereferenced", which in turn provides access, via a Web browser, to a representation of the resource identified by these URIs.
+HTTP URIs enable URIs to be "looked-up" or "dereferenced", which in turn provides access, via a Web browser, to  representations of the resource identified by these URIs.

-#### 2.1.2 Provide a machine-readable representation of the resource identified by the URI
+#### 2.1.2.
+Provide a machine-readable representation of the resource identified by the URI
-In order to enable HTTP URIs to be "dereferenceable", data publishers have to set up the necessary infrastructure (e.g. HTTP servers) to serve representations or descriptions of the resources (e.g. a human-readable HTML representation or a machine-readable RDF/XML representation).
-For it to be considered Linked data, a publisher ***MUST*** publish the data using RDF (i.e., to define explicitly the meaning of all data elements) and ***MUST*** publish at least one machine-readable representation of it (e.g. RDF/XML, JSON-LD, Turtle) via the HTTP URI identifying the resource.
+In order to enable HTTP URIs to be "dereferenceable", data publishers have to set up the necessary infrastructure (e.g. DNS & HTTP servers) to serve representations or descriptions of resources (e.g. a human-readable HTML representation or a machine-readable RDF/XML representation).
+For a resource to be considered Linked data, a publisher ***MUST*** publish it using RDF and ***MUST*** publish at least one machine-readable representation of it (e.g. RDF/XML, JSON-LD, Turtle) via the HTTP URI identifying the resource.

 Requirement | Description | Conformance
 --|--|--
-<a id="req-1"></a>[Req 1] | Use HTTP URIs so that the Linked Data dataset URI can be resolved. | ***MUST***
+<a id="req-1"></a>[Req 1] | Use HTTP URIs for Linked Data resources | ***MUST***
-<a id="req-2"></a>[Req 2] | Provide at least one machine-readable representation in RDF at the Linked Data dataset URI. | ***MUST***
+<a id="req-2"></a>[Req 2] | Provide at least one machine-readable representation in RDF at a resource's URI. | ***MUST***

-Beyond confirming adherence to these principles for Australian government Linked Data, this document provides instruction on how to structure URIs for recognition and support by the AGLDWG and thus use of the persistent URI subdomain `linked.data.gov.au`.
+Beyond confirming adherence to these principles for Australian government Linked Data, this document provides instruction on how to structure URIs for certain kinds of resources and how to register them with the AGLDWG in order to use the persistent URI domain `linked.data.gov.au`.

-## 3. <a id="URIRegistration"></a>URI Registration
+## 3. <a id="PersistentDomain"></a>Persistent Domain
-The AGLDWG has had the URI subdomain `linked.data.gov.au` dedicated to persistent identifiers for Linked Data resources.
-This is to be able to supply infinitely many persistent URIs for Linked Data to any agency that are free from things which break URIs' persistence, such as agency name changes and responsibility changes in government.
-This subdomain is protected by a Memorandum of Understanding signed by the managing agency, the Digital Transformation Agency and 5 agencies interested in Linked Data [[AGLDWG-2018](#ref-AGLDWG-2018)] which came into effect in May, 2018.
+The AGLDWG has dedicated the URI domain `linked.data.gov.au` to persistent identifiers (PIDs) for Linked Data resources.
+This is to be able to supply infinitely many PID URIs using a domain that is not coupled to a particular agency's name or function as such domains, for example `dfat.gov.au` which is coupled to the Department of Foreign Affairs and Trade (DFAT), change over time and are thus not persistent.
+The use of `linked.data.gov.au` is protected by a Memorandum of Understanding signed by the managing agency, the Digital Transformation Agency and 5 agencies interested in Linked Data [[AGLDWG-2018](#ref-AGLDWG-2018)] which came into effect in May, 2018.
+The MoU requires any proposed changes to the management or use of the domain to be mooted amongst the MoUs signatories.

+## 4. <a id="URIRegistration"></a>URI Registration
 Due to the central management by the AGLDWG of this resource and its requirement to be shared among many agencies, URIs allocated using it need to be registered to avoid collisions (agencies wanting the same URIs for different things) and also orphans (URIs once registered for which ownership information is lost).
 Additionally, previous approaches to URI allocation by the AGLDWG that did not require registration resulted in ungoverned URIs.

 The AGLDWG notes item registration as both commonplace for shared government resources (viz. registration of datasets within [data.gov.au](https:data.gov.au)) and also for URI-based identifiers (viz. [purl.org](http://purl.org) and [w3id.org](https://w3id.org/)).